Inspiration and believing the miraculous

 Matt Slick: I think you're making a big mistake.

 Jonathan: I don't see it that way.
 The evidence is what it is.

 Matt Slick: You are believing in some very incredible things (a man who claimed to be God, who died, and physically rose from the dead) based upon non-inspired and imperfect documents.
 Is that rational?
-Is it more rational to make such belief statement based upon inspired and accurate documents, rather than on non-inspired and inaccurate documents?
-So, who's be more rational?
+Is it more rational to make such belief statements based upon inspired and accurate documents rather than on non-inspired and inaccurate documents?
+So, who's more rational?
 You or me?